Research ethics glossary

 If you need the University to sponsor your study, please contact the Research Governance, Ethics & Assurance Team to discuss.

-Please note that for OxTREC studies where the University is sponsoring the research, sponsorship review forms part of the ethical review process.
+Please note that for OxTREC studies where the University is sponsoring the research, sponsorship review forms part of the ethics review process.
 For further advice on sponsorship of OxTREC studies, please contact the OxTREC Secretariat.

 SSH IDREC: The Social Sciences and Humanities Inter-Divisional Research Ethics Committee (SSH IDREC) is one of CUREC’s three subcommittees.
 It delegates part of its review responsibilities to ratified departmental research ethics committees (DRECs).